-Upland Between Wetland A and Junor Lake/Woods Creek: The study area also included the proposed pipe alignment across three fairways and open space (land between the irrigation pond and Wetland A).
-The fairways are regularly mowed and have a network of subsurface drainage pipes (perforated pipe) that prevents formation of a seasonal high water table in the upper 2 to 3 feet of the surface.
+Upland Between Wetland A and Junor Lake/Woods Creek: The project area includes a 2-pipe alignment parallel to several cart paths and across Fairway #15.
+The fairway is regularly mowed and has a network of subsurface drainage pipes (perforated pipe) that prevents formation of a seasonal high water table in the upper 2 to 3 feet of the surface.
 The importance of the drainage network is essential for year-round golf play, as well as facilitating regular mowing, trimming, pipe repair, and turf maintenance.
-As such, these fairways and upland forest (between fairways) were not suspect as wetland and do not show wetness patterns on current and historical aerial photographs.
+As such, this fairway and adjacent landscaping/Douglas-fir forest (between fairways) were not suspect as wetland and do not show wetness patterns on current and historical aerial photographs.
 Additionally, the fairways and adjacent open space are several feet higher than irrigation pond, Wetland B and Wetland C.

-Removal impacts are proposed are primarily for Junor Lake (sediment removal) and temporary sump to recover seepage water from the filled sediment bags.
-Temporary fill impacts are proposed to the upper edge of Wetland A (fill for access route), check dams within the ditch south of the old railroad berm, plus two coffer dams associated with a temporary bypass for Woods Creeks.
-While no fish occupy or utilize any portion of Wetland A, amphibian use (such as salamanders) is likely but potentially only in winter and spring months (before the wetland dries out).
+Removal impacts are proposed are only for Junor Lake (sediment removal).
+Temporary fill impacts are proposed for placement of check dams within the ditch south of the old railroad berm, plus two coffer dams associated with a temporary bypass for Woods Creek.
+While no fish occupy or utilize any portion of Wetland A or the former railroad ditch.
 The lack of open water, as well as trees, stems and woody debris greatly diminishes habitat opportunities for native frogs; however, downgradient wetlands connected to Fanno Creek may have suitable habitat for such amphibians.
 The irrigation pond supports small, warm-water fish that migrate up and down Woods Creek, but fish passage is limited by control gates that hold water in the irrigation pond (hence control connection to downgradient Fanno Creek).
 Warm summer and early fall temperatures in the irrigation pond, as well as lack of significant dry-season flow in Fanno Creek, preclude cool water fish in the irrigation pond.
 The irrigation pond also supports non-native frogs and invertebrates.

 Additionally, songbirds likely utilize Wetlands A, B and C and their vicinity regularly for feeding, breeding, nesting, and rearing during spring and summer.
 Resident and incidental bird species use the wetlands; however, adjacent upland areas support songbirds, hummingbirds, woodpeckers, jays, hawks, and owls.
 Waterbirds have been observed feeding in the irrigation pond, Fanno Creek and Woods Creek.
 Nearby wetlands and floodplain areas along Fanno Creek have shrub and forested wetland habitat, which results in greater wildlife usage for nesting, breeding and foraging.
-An ORWAP Wetland Functional Assessment was completed for Wetland A and included as Appendix D.
+An ORWAP Wetland Functional Assessment was completed for Wetland A and included as Appendix F.